Who can participate?

 When can I see my student’s film?

-All student films will be screened at a free public screening following the workshop weekend.
+All student films will be screened at a free public screening on Sunday, November 17 at 3:00 PM in the Commonwealth Auditorium of the W&M Sadler Center.
 All of the films will also be available on the WMYFI website for online viewing following the public screening.

 How do I get tickets to the screening?